Malayalam drama: Theatre groups

 Manomohanam Company (Thiruvattar Narayana Pillai) and Rasikaranjini (Chambathil Chathukutty Mannadiyar) were famous theatre groups in Kerala during the early period of Malayalam drama.
 Indian People's Theatre Association (IPTA) was formed in 1942 in Bombay and was committed to the Indian independence movement.
 The association was linked with the communist movement and it influenced leftist theatrical productions in Kerala.
 Malabar Kala Samithi was established in Malabar in 1948 to promote amateur drama.
 It later became Kendra Kala Samithi.
-M. Govindan, Edasseri Govindan Nair, V. T. Bhattathiripad and Uroob were associated with this organisation.
+Edasseri Govindan Nair, M. Govindan, V. T. Bhattathiripad and Uroob were associated with this organisation.
 Kendra Kala Samithi became Kerala Kendra Kala Samithi in 1957 and closed down when Kerala Sangeetha Nataka Akademi was established in 1958.
 Influenced by the Indian People's Theatre Association, the progressive writers of Kerala linked with the Communist Party of India founded the Kerala People's Arts Club (KPAC) in 1950.
 Its founders include G. Janardhana Kurup, N. Rajagopalan Nair, K. S. Rajamani, Poojappura Krishnan Nair, Kambisseri Karunakaran, Narayana Pillai and O. N. V. Kurup.
 Their first drama Ente Makananu Sari was not a success.
 KPAC screened Thoppil Bhasi's Ningalenne Communistakki in 1952, was a path-breaking play in the history of Malayalam theatre.